Designing scalable search & filtering for complex, data-rich archives

 Key product insights

-• Users approached discovery in two distinct ways: targeted search and open-ended exploration.
+• Users approached discovery in two ways: targeted search and open-ended exploration

-• Filters were often underutilised due to complexity and lack of visibility.
+• Filters were underutilised due to complexity and low visibility

-• Browsing is critical in archival products where users may not have precise queries.
+• Browsing is critical when users lack precise queries

 Involvement